 The menu put together by co-owners Ivan Telez and Carlos Rivas are works of art as their dishes are plated like a photo spread from Bon Appetite.
 Even better is the way their food tastes.
 Canasta’s Empanadas are not to be missed.
-They consist of fresh, handmade corn mesa (dough) filled with polio chicken or caritas and Oaxaca/jack melted cheese, and then fried until crispy.
+They consist of fresh, handmade corn masa (dough) filled with polio chicken or carnitas and Oaxaca/jack melted cheese and then fried until crispy.
 The Sopitos are a gourmet treat.
 Their Mole con Pollo, slow cooked chicken with mole, and their enchiladas made with the same sauce are in a class all by themselves.

 The only small drawback at Canasta is that it is a bit more expensive than most Mexican food we are accustomed to.
 However, the quality speaks for itself

 Minamoto 4305 Clayton Rd, Concord 925-687-7770

 Since Suwa closed several years ago at Todos Santos, there has not been an authentic Japanese operated restaurant that has completely measured up.
 That was until dedicated staff of Minamoto came to Concord to combine quality ingredients with an artistic presentation that sets this restaurant apart from their competitors.

 Minamoto has its roots going back to 1971 when Shoichi Imanaka, an aspiring chef from Osaka, Japan, arrived in San Francisco and soon after he founded Tsuruyoshi #2 with his brother.
 They later started Isobune® Sushi, which introduced the “Original Sushi Boat Restaurant, the first of its kind in the USA.